-In delivery state, no protocol settings are stored in the device.
+In delivery state no protocol settings are stored in the device.
 In this case only the desired protocol has to be chosen.
-To take over a changed rotary encoding switch setting (protocol setting), a power cycle or "Reset" from the Web interface is necessary.
+To take over a changed rotary

 Once you have set the protocol using the rotary encoding switches, the device stores this setting when it starts in cyclic communication.
 Changing the protocol using the rotary encoding switch is no longer possible after this point.
 The device will always start using the stored protocol from that point on.
 The IP address can be changed depending on the selected protocol.